Youth Justice Prevention and Early Intervention Services

 The CORE Connection Partnership

-The CORE Connection Partnership is a collaborative of community-based agencies with the shared goal of providing services to the AB109 population in Ventura County.
-The mission of the Core Connection Partnership is to remove barriers, increase awareness, and provide community supports for individuals who have been incarcerated in order to promote successful reintegration and reduce recidivism.
+The Core Connection Partnership is a collaborative of community-based agencies with the shared goal of providing necessary and appropriate services to the AB109 population in Ventura County.
+The mission of the Core Connection Partnership is to remove barriers, increase awareness, and provide community supports for individuals who have been incarcerated to promote successful reintegration and reduce recidivism.